Protocol Support

 Sweets implements wp_presentation_time.
 Clients receive accurate presentation

-it was shown with zero copy or hardware clocks.
-Media players and games use this
+it used zero copy or hardware clocks.
+Media players and games use this for frame

 There is nothing to configure.
-The scene graph emits feedback automatically for every surface it presents, so the data tracks each output's real refresh.
+The scene graph emits feedback for every surface it presents, tracking each output's real refresh.

 # smoke test